chainer/chainer/docs/source/guides/extensions.rst

 .. currentmodule:: chainer

-In this section, you will learn about the following things:
+In this section, you will learn about the following topics:

 - How to create your own trainer extension